odavid/typeorm-transactional-cls-hooked/README.md

 ## BaseRepository

-Since this is an external library, all your typeorm repositories will need to be a [custom repository](https://github.com/typeorm/typeorm/blob/master/docs/custom-repository.md) extending the `BaseRepository` class.
+Since this is an external library, all your typeorm repositories will need to be a [custom repository](https://github.com/typeorm/typeorm/blob/master/docs/custom-repository.md) extending either the `BaseRepository` (when using TypeORM's [`Entity`](https://github.com/typeorm/typeorm/blob/master/docs/entities.md)) or the `BaseTreeRepository` class (when using TypeORM's [`TreeEntity`](https://github.com/typeorm/typeorm/blob/master/docs/tree-entities.md)).

 ```typescript
 // Post.entity.ts